JORDANGAMBA99/Power-BI-projects/Kenya Debt Dashboard/Readme (4).md

 | Plot the yearly expenditure | create a bar chart for yearly expenditure |
 | Identify the percentage of recurrent and development distribution | create a pie chart for recurrent and development distribution|

+## Challenges
+The date time columns in the dataets were not included especially.I could not trend a pattern for debt,revenue and expenditure in order to establish an event analysis for every figure reported.

 ### Data Sources: